LIVING MOVEMENT

 Picture

-Most people like to play purely for the fun and sense of wellbeing that you get from this movement art.
+Most people like to play purely for the fun and sense of physical and mental wellbeing that you get from this movement art.
 But if you’re one of those people who’d like to take it further then no problem - you can study with Angus in depth and become a recognised instructor of the Tai Chi Union of Great Britain..

 Picture